Republics in the Commonwealth of Nations

-The republics in the Commonwealth of Nations are the sovereign states in the organisation with a republican form of government.
+The republics in the Commonwealth of Nations are sovereign state members of the international organisation with a republican form of government.
 As of June 2022, 36 out of the 56 member states were republics.
 While King Charles III is the titular Head of the Commonwealth, he is not the head of state of the republican members.
-The King is however, the reigning monarch in the Commonwealth realms.
-The Head of the Commonwealth role does not carry with it any power; instead, it is a symbol of the free association of Commonwealth members.
+The King is, however, the reigning monarch in the Commonwealth realms.
+The Head of the Commonwealth role does not carry with it substantive power (what power it does have is probably exercisable by the Crown only on advice); instead, it is a symbol of the free association of Commonwealth members.

 Except for the former Portuguese possession of Mozambique, the former Belgian trust territory of Rwanda and the former French possessions of Gabon and Togo, they are all former British (or partly British) colonies or self-governing colonies that have evolved into republics.
-Most of the Commonwealth's members achieved independence while keeping the British monarch as their own individual head of state (in a form of personal union) and later became republics within the Commonwealth by abolishing the monarchy.
-In some other instances, the countries became republics after achieving independence from other former British colonies (as, for example, Bangladesh did from Pakistan in 1971 as a result of the Bangladesh Liberation War).
+Most of the Commonwealth's members achieved independence while keeping the British monarch as their own individual head of state (in a form of personal union) and later became republics within the Commonwealth when they removed the crown from their government arrangements.
+In some other instances, such member countries became republics after achieving independence from other former British colonies (as, for example, Bangladesh did from Pakistan in 1971 as a result of the Bangladesh Liberation War).

 History

 Republics have been permitted as members of the Commonwealth since the London Declaration made on 28 April 1949.
 Ten days before that declaration, the Republic of Ireland had been declared, ensuring most of Ireland's self-exclusion from the Commonwealth, as republics were not allowed in the Commonwealth at that time (Northern Ireland, as part of the United Kingdom, remained within the Commonwealth).
 The Republic of Ireland did not re-apply for membership of the Commonwealth, despite being eligible to do so under the London Declaration.

-The declaration was made by India to allow it to continue its membership of the Commonwealth despite its decision, implemented on 26 January 1950, to adopt a new Constitution and become a republic, abolishing the monarchy.
-Thus, India became the first republic within the Commonwealth.
-This set a precedent that all other countries were free to follow, as long as they each recognised the position of Head of the Commonwealth.
-A compromise between the Indian government and those, such as Jan Smuts, who wished not to allow republics membership, the Declaration read:
+A declaration was made by India in 1950 which allowed it to continue its membership of the Commonwealth despite its decision to adopt a new republican constitution, which removed the King of India from its government.
+Thus, India became the first republic within the Commonwealth and set a precedent that other countries were able to follow—as long as they each recognised the position of Head of the Commonwealth.
+The Indian declaration was essentially a compromise between the Indian government and those, such as Jan Smuts, who wished not to allow republics membership:

-The Government of India have ... declared and affirmed India's desire to continue her full membership of the Commonwealth of Nations and her acceptance of the King as the symbol of the free association of its independent member nations and as such the Head of the Commonwealth.
+The Government of India has ... declared and affirmed India's desire to continue her full membership of the Commonwealth of Nations and her acceptance of the King as the symbol of the free association of its independent member nations and as such the Head of the Commonwealth.